 Here is a map of all the major overlooks and hikes.

-The Badlands are easily enjoyed in a day or less.
-A visitor could simply drive through on their way to somewhere else, stop at a few overlooks, and feel like they’ve seen it.
+Badland National Park in South Dakota easily enjoyed in a day or less.
+A visitor could drive through on their way to elsewhere, stop at a few overlooks, and feel like they’ve seen it.
 However, some views are better than others, and there is the point of satiation where it all starts to look the same.

 What follows is what we believe are the six best views, the two best hikes, and other details about the park.
 We include a list of eight campgrounds and motels in the area to consider for lodging.
 We hope you enjoy the article and feel prepared for your visit to Badlands: South Dakota National Parks.